 Many people assume that procrastinators are lazy and don’t care about their work.
 The reality is the exact opposite!
 Procrastinators usually care deeply.
-In fact, the main reason they procrastinate is because they’re too worried to get started, because their work might not be good enough.
+In fact, the main reason they procrastinate is that they’re too worried to get started because their work might not be good enough.

 As you probably guessed, procrastination goes hand-in-hand with perfectionism.
 When we want our work to be perfect, it becomes almost impossible to get started, so we procrastinate instead.
 After all, if we’ve not yet started, then our essay can still be perfect, in our imagination, at least…